functionguyy/technical_art/C_tutorials/c_variables.md

 determines the range of values that can be stored through the variable and its memory allocation for the variable.

-The range of values represented by each of the subtypes varies from one machine to another.
+The range of values represented by each of the subtypes varies machine to machine.
 The following table shows the memory allocation for each subtype and the range of values that they represent on most 64-bit Linux machines:

 |Type | Memory allocation | Value range